Opelousas, Louisiana

-Of the 8,699 households, 32.8% had children under the age of 18 living with them, 33.7% were married couples living together, 26.9% had a female householder with no husband present, and 34.9% were not families; 32.3% of all households were made up of individuals, and 15.0% had someone living alone who was 65 years of age or older.
-The average household size was 2.54 and the average family size was 3.24.

-In the city, the population was distributed as 30.3% under the age of 18, 9.4% from 18 to 24, 24.9% from 25 to 44, 19.6% from 45 to 64, and 15.8% who were 65 years of age or older.
-The median age was 34 years.
-For every 100 females, there were 84.0 males.
-For every 100 females age 18 and over, there were 77.4 males.

-The median income for a household in the city was $14,717, and for a family was $19,966.
-Males had a median income of $24,588 versus $17,104 for females.
-The per capita income for the city was $9,957.
-About 37.7% of families and 43.1% of the population were below the poverty line, including 57.2% of those under age 18 and 32.0% of those age 65 or over.

 History

 Early years

 Opelousas takes its name from the Native American tribe Opelousa who had occupied the area before European contact.

-French traders, called coureur de bois (trapper and hunter), arrived in the Opelousas area in the early 1740s to trade with the Opelousas Indians.
+French traders, called coureurs de bois (forest trappers and hunters), arrived in the Opelousas area in the early 1740s to trade with the Opelousas Indians.
 The French encouraged immigration to the Opelousas Post before they ceded Louisiana to Spain in 1762.
-An official post was established in 1764; Frenchman Louis Gérard Pellerin served as first commandant.
-By 1765, Saint Landry Catholic Church was built.
+Governor Jean-Jacques d’Abbadie opened the "Opelousas Country" to settlers in 1763.
+An official post was established in 1764; Frenchman Louis Gérard Pellerin was appointed as the first commandant on July 1, 1764.
+By 1766, Saint Landry Catholic Church was built.
 In 1769, about 100 families, mostly French, were living in the post.
 Don Alejandro O'Reilly, Spanish governor of Louisiana, issued a land ordinance to allow settlers in the frontier of the Opelousas Territory to acquire land grants.
 However, O’Reilly forbade Acadians from settling in the Opelousas area until his successor, Luis de Unzaga, nullified that order and allowed Acadians to settle at the Opelousas.
 The first official land grant was made in 1782.
-Numerous settlers: French, Creoles, and Acadians, mainly from the Attakapas Territory, came to the Opelousas Territory and acquired land grants.
+Numerous settlers: French, Spanish, Creoles, and Acadians – mainly from the Attakapas Territory – came to the Opelousas Territory and acquired land grants.
 By the mid-1780s, land was granted at the site of contemporary Opelousas.
 (Some people confuse the name of this Indian tribe and territory, Opelousas, with that of the Appaloosa horse.
 But there is no connection; the name for the Appaloosa breed is derived from Palouse, a river named by the Nez Perce Northwestern Plains Indians.)